mail4prashant/stockmarket/README.md

 ITradeCaptureService tradeCaptureService = StockExchangeServiceFactory.getTradeCaptureService()

-3. IStockExchangeService
+3. IStockExchangeAnalyticsService

-This service should be used to get various different calculations in stock markets.
+This service should be used to get various analytics in stock markets.
 This service can be available using following code.

 	IStockExchangeAnalyticsService stockExchangeAnalyticsService = StockExchangeServiceFactory.getStockExchangeAnalyticsService();